Hashnode/hashnode-cli/README.md

 # Hashnode CLI

-Wanted to get [hashnode](https://hashnode.com) on your terminal, Ahoy! now you can.
+Wanted to get [hashnode](https://hashnode.com) on your terminal?
+Ahoy! now you can.

 Here is a quick sample

 ```
 hashnode stories --hot
+hashnode discussions --hot

 (0) Download Monitoring: A Cross-Browser Story
     PreambleWhen you want to implement something in a cross-browser way, you are in for a ride down the bugtracker hole.
 After some ex